missing cover art

 Related Web Sites

-- Erasmatazz home page -- Homepage of Chris Crawford's project to introduce human behaviour and interaction into story-driven computer games, which in a way started with Trust and Betrayal.
-See especially the library for articles about Erasmatron.
+- Erasmatazz home page (Homepage of Chris Crawford's project to introduce human behaviour and interaction into story-driven computer games, which in a way started with Trust and Betrayal.
+The source code for the game and other works of him can be obtained too.
+See especially the library for articles about Erasmatron.)